peterkuma/comble-mip-icon-les/README.md

 The experiments can be submitted with `bin/submit_les` *exp*, where *exp* is the experiment name, as defined in the `exp` directory.
 At the end of the run, a postprocessing job is submitted automatically.
-It can be also submitted manually with `bin/submit_postproc` *exp*.
+It can also be submitted manually with `bin/submit_postproc` *exp*.
 The model and postprocessing can also be run in the current interactive session with `bin/les` *exp* and `bin/postproc` *exp*.
-The individual postprocessing steps are implemented in scripts under `bin/postproc_steps`, and these can also be run individually in an interactive session..
-The programs under `bin` should be always run from the main repository directory as the current work directory.
+The individual postprocessing steps are implemented in scripts under `bin/postproc_steps`, and these can also be run individually in an interactive session.
+The programs under `bin` should always be run from the main repository directory as the current work directory.

 ## Plotting

 Some plotting scripts are under `bin`.
-They can be run for all run results in `runs` with `./run plot_runs`, and for all the MIP models under `mip/output_les` with `./run plot_mip`.
+They can be run for all run results in `runs` with `./run plot_runs` and for all the MIP models under `mip/output_les` with `./run plot_mip`.
 The following plotting scripts are available:

 - `plot_2d`: Plot 2D surface fields from DEPHY 2D files or directly from the